leon001/AIMv6/doc/patterns.md

 ##### Principles

+[TBD]

 1. A device is defined as a set of hardware.
   * This set of hardware may either be concrete or virtual.
   * A piece of physical hardware may be viewed as more than one device.
+2. Accessing devices:
+  * Peripherals **MUST** be accessed as one or more devices.
+  * Hardwares connected to southbridge **SHOULD** be accessed as one or more devices.
+    - This include (but not limited to) interrupt controllers, real-time clocks, PCI bus, SMBus, and many more.
+  * Hardwares connected to northbridge **MAY** be accessed as one or more devices.
-  * Parts within the processor may also be accessed as devices.
+  * Parts within the processor *MAY* also be accessed as devices.
-2. A device could be a *character* device, a *block* device, a *network* device, or a *bus* device.
+3. A device could be a *character* device, a *block* device, a *network* device, or a *bus* device.
 Driver framework *SHOULD* reserve for future weird types of devices.
-3. A device is always connected to a bus, with only a few exceptions.
+4. A device is always connected to a bus, with only a few exceptions.
   * The physical memory address space is viewed as a bus device.
 Since it is directly connected to some processor, it's `bus` pointer is set to `NULL`.
   * When directly accessible from the processor (possibly via `IN` and `OUT`) instructions, the IO port address space is viewed as a bus device, which is treated as above.
+5. Kernel **MUST** communicate with all devices via this driver framework.
-4. The kernel has routines for all directly-accessible buses, but should only be used inside corresponding drivers.
+6. The kernel has routines for all directly-accessible buses, but should only be used inside corresponding drivers.
-5. Kernel communicates with buses either directly or via other buses, depending on physical connection.
+7. Kernel communicates with buses either directly or via other buses, depending on physical connection.
   * E.g., kernel communicates with memory bus directly.
   * E.g., kernel can communicate with PCI bus via a memory bus.
-6. Kernel *SHOULD* communicate with devices other than buses via buses.
+8. Kernel *SHOULD* communicate with devices other than buses via buses.

 ##### Design guidelines